 Recently, following the public outcry against the sale of pets from high-volume breeders, the city of Los Angeles and the neighboring city of Glendale, California, have passed motions approving the drafting of ordinances that will ban the sale of mill-bred animals.
 Longtime friends of the animals Paul Koretz and Tony Cardenas put the L.A. motion forward (Councilman Cardenas helped launch Best Friends’ local Puppies Aren’t Products campaign in 2008 through several public appearances and press conferences).

 Don’t get me wrong — we still have a long way to go — puppy mills still crank out around 4 million dogs a year, and in some communities 25 to 30 percent of shelter dogs are believed to be from commercial breeding operations.
 Mills are a huge problem both for the cruelty that takes place within their operations and because each puppy mill pet sold represents a home that might otherwise have adopted a shelter pet.

 Still, the news and the trends are favorable.
 The public is waking up, and that’s what matters because public demand is what drives the very nasty business of puppy mills.

 For a glimpse at a pet store in Glendale, California, that changed its business model to a humane sourcing of pets with the help of Best Friends, click here.

-For more information on how you can help make a difference in your community please check out: How to Organize a Peaceful Pet Store Demonstration and join the Voices for No More Homeless Pets to receive animal legislative alerts.
+For more information on how you can help make a difference in your community please check out: How to Organize a Peaceful Pet Store Demonstration and join the Best Friends Legislative Action Center to receive animal legislative alerts.
 Check out the puppy mill initiatives from Best Friends for further inspiring stories, legislative updates and resources.